EXPLAINER: Traveling to, around Qatar during FIFA World Cup - NewsBreak

 World in crisis a grim backdrop for UN climate talks

-Envoys from around the globe gathered Sunday in the Egyptian seaside resort of Sharm el-Sheikh for talks on tackling climate change amid a multitude of competing crises
+SHARM EL-SHEIKH, Egypt (AP) — Envoys from around the globe gathered Sunday in the Egyptian seaside resort of Sharm el-Sheikh for talks on tackling climate change amid a multitude of competing crises, including the war in Ukraine, high inflation, food shortages and an energy crunch.
+Notching up a first...

 Comments / 0